 - Swiss Chard

-Limit saturated and trans fats because they can increase your cholesterol.
+Limit saturated and trans fats because they can increase cholesterol.
 Foods high in these fats include:

 - Fatty red meats